numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 .. list-table::

    * - In MATLAB, the basic type is a multidimensional array.
-By default, MATLAB creates two-dimensional arrays of double precision floating point numbers.
+Array assignments in MATLAB are stored as 2D arrays of double precision floating point numbers, unless you specify the number of dimensions and type.
 Operations on the 2D instances of these arrays are modeled on matrix operations in linear algebra.
      - In NumPy, the basic type is a multidimensional ``array``.
-By default, NumPy creates 0D or 1D arrays for inputs of numbers or lists, respectively.
-NumPy performs operations element-by-element, so multiplying 2D arrays with `*` is not a matrix multiplication -- it's an element-by-element multiplication.
-(The `@` operator, available since Python 3.5, can be used for conventional matrix multiplication.)
+Array assignments in NumPy are usually stored as ND arrays with the minimum type required to hold the objects in sequence, unless you specify the number of dimensions and type.
+NumPy performs operations element-by-element, so multiplying 2D arrays with ``*`` is not a matrix multiplication -- it's an element-by-element multiplication.
+(The ``@`` operator, available since Python 3.5, can be used for conventional matrix multiplication.)

-   * - MATLAB uses 1 (one) based indexing.
-The initial element of a sequence is found using a(1).
+   * - MATLAB numbers indices from 1; ``a(1)`` is the first element.
        :ref:`See note INDEXING <numpy-for-matlab-users.notes>`
-     - Python uses 0 (zero) based indexing.
-The initial element of a sequence is found using a[0].
+     - NumPy, like Python, numbers indices from 0; ``a[0]`` is the first element.

    * - MATLAB's scripting language was created for linear algebra so the syntax for some array manipulations is more compact than